arsenvlad/bicep-examples/vm-multinic/README.md

 ## Different values after VM is deallocated and started

-Since physical bus ids are going to change when VM moves to a different host (i.e., after deallocate and restart), the application should not use the bus id directly, but instead should use the Ethernet interface names like eth0, eth1, eth2, eth3 and can lookup the device ids and bus info if required.
+Since physical bus ids are going to change when VM moves to a different host (i.e., after deallocate and restart), the application should not use the bus id directly, but instead should use the MAC addresses and Ethernet interface names like eth0, eth1, eth2, eth3 and can lookup the device ids and bus info if required.

-After stopped the restarting the VM in Azure portal, we can see that the bus info and PCI device ids changed:
+After stopping and restarting the VM in Azure portal, we can see that the bus info and PCI device ids changed:

 ```bash
 azureuser@vmav0:~$ lshw -c network -businfo